andrewhooker/PopED/README.md

 - submit suggestions and bug-reports at:
   <https://github.com/andrewhooker/PopED/issues>
 - send a pull request on: <https://github.com/andrewhooker/PopED>
-- compose a friendly e-mail to: <andrew.hooker@farmaci.uu.se>
+- compose a friendly e-mail to: <andrew.hooker@uu.se>